Project-Counter/cop5/source/07-processing/04-counting-unique-titles.rst

 Counting Unique Titles
 ----------------------

-Some COUNTER Metric_Types count the number of unique titles that had a certain activity, such as a Unique_Title_Requests or Unique_Title_Investigations.
+Some COUNTER Metric_Types count the number of unique book titles that had a certain activity, namely Unique_Title_Requests or Unique_Title_Investigations.

-For the purpose of COUNTER metrics, a title represents the parent work that the item is part of.
-When the item is a chapter or section, the title is the book.
+For the purpose of COUNTER metrics, a title represents the book (parent work) that the item (book chapter or other segment) is part of.
 The title MUST be identified using a unique identifier (e.g. an ISBN for a book) regardless of format (e.g. PDF or HTML).

 The rules for calculating the unique title counts are as follows: